Description of the radar set, tactical-technical characteristics

 |antenna rotation:||60 rpm|

-AN/SPG-60 or Separate Target Illumination Radar (STIR) is operating in X-Band monopulse, Doppler aquisition, tracking and target illumination radar for RIM-24 Tartar and RIM-66 Standard missiles.
+AN/SPG-60 or Separate Target Illumination Radar (STIR) is operating in the X-Band monopulse, Doppler aquisition, tracking and target illumination radar for RIM-24 Tartar and RIM-66 Standard missiles.
 It is a part of the MK-86 gun fire control system.
 The antennas pedestal is stabilised.
 The parabolic reflector has a diameter of 4 m.
 The antenna can be fitted with a boresighted TV camera looking through a hole in the reflector providing a passive visual tracking during extreme jamming environment.

 The development began in the late 1960s, with the first prototypes of the Mk 86 delivered to the US Navy in March 1970.